dylan-solomon/landing-page-practice/README.md

 I also learned how to use flex: 1;, as I needed to evenly space boxes within a section of my site.

 I further improved my knowledge of media queries on this site, adding a variety of queries to ensure spacing and sizing was accurate for various size screens.

+I used this website as a template for this webpage: https://jolly-kalam-23776e.netlify.app/cssgridresponsive/#section-b